Date of Award

 The random and bias errors of the DaVis and PRANA SCC algorithms were also compared for a fixed, optimum particle image diameter and multiple sub-pixel displacements between 0 and 1 pixel.

 Jones, Kyle L., "Investigation of the Noise Floor of the Standard PIV Cross-Correlation Algorithm" (2012).
 All Graduate Plan B and other Reports.
-Paper 181.
+181.